 The Chinese pianist squeezed in a midnight visit to the empty hall at Sonoma State University about two weeks later, filling the space with music by Beethoven and Chopin.

-Lang Lang blessed the acoustics, and two months after that, Weill, ex-chairman of Citigroup Inc. (C) and longtime board chairman of Carnegie Hall, gave $12 million to complete the 1,400-seat venue.
+Lang Lang blessed the acoustics, and two months after that, Weill, ex-chairman of Citigroup Inc. (C:US) and longtime board chairman of Carnegie Hall, gave $12 million to complete the 1,400-seat venue.

 “That’s the way Sandy works,” said Ruben Arminana, Sonoma State’s president.
 “The guy has incredible contacts and a sense of urgency to get things done.”